-Head to BT Mobile, click About BT Mobile in the top menu and What do calls cost.
+Head to BT Mobile, click Data Roaming in the top menu and Mobile calling costs

-BT Mobile caps spending at £35 on monthly data charges when you are abroad, so even if you do use more data than you plan, you know the maximum amount you will be charged.
+BT Mobile automatically caps spending at £35 on monthly data charges when you are abroad, so even if you do use more than you intend, you know the maximum amount you will be charged.

 Increase or decrease the cap by logging into bt.com/mymobile

 - Scroll down and click the arrow next to ‘Tools to manage your spend’